kengz/Notes-on-AI-realization/Main.md

 Prehistoric to modern human
 Progressive enhancement, develop AI like develop human mind.
 Slowly encode and build up more complex thinking/feeling

-This batch of notes is written with ...background without much exposure to AI, i.e. Pre-paradigmatic.
-We can observe how much of this would change after official study of AI

 Or notice how humans build the math.
 What ideas are necessary precursor to others.
 Also we tend to work from the complex, i.e. Simpler theorems are much harder, and takes longer time to proof.
 If one can build a super computer that's intelligent enough to start from scratch and re proof and rebuild all maths humans have done, and outpace us.